DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Discussion

+Beyond their theoretical implications, these findings have practical consequences for the design of real DecNef protocols.
+First, they suggest that the stimuli used during decoder construction should not be selected solely based on experimental convenience, since the choice of alternative class can substantially alter the feedback landscape and subsequent learning outcomes.
+Particularly promising is the replacement of supervised discriminators with self-supervised or unsupervised approaches that directly model the target class, avoiding issues introduced by comparative feedback computation.
+Second, the strong dependence on the initial cognitive state indicates that participant-specific calibration procedures may improve learning consistency by guiding participants toward favorable regions of the neural state space before induction begins.
+Third, the proposed simulation framework provides a means to evaluate and optimize protocol design choices in silico before conducting costly neuroimaging experiments, potentially reducing unsuccessful experimental iterations and facilitating the development of more robust neurofeedback interventions.

-Previous simulation studies \cite{oblak2017selfregulation, shibata2019toward, annicchiarico2025activeinferenceperspectiveneurofeedback} have focused on specific aspects of DecNef simulation, such as demonstrating neural plasticity \cite{shibata2019toward} or modeling the influence of prior beliefs and confidence \cite{annicchiarico2025activeinferenceperspectiveneurofeedback}, but have limited flexibility and generalizability.
+Previous simulation studies~\cite{oblak2017selfregulation, shibata2019toward, annicchiarico2025activeinferenceperspectiveneurofeedback} have focused on specific aspects of DecNef simulation, such as demonstrating neural plasticity~\cite{shibata2019toward} or modeling the influence of prior beliefs and confidence~\cite{annicchiarico2025activeinferenceperspectiveneurofeedback}, but have limited flexibility and generalizability.
 Moreover, they have not explored interactions among cognitive states associated with semantically related concepts.
-In contrast, our work delves directly into those aspects, emphasizing modularity and task-agnosticity and unlocking direct access to the internal dynamics of the induction process.\\
+In contrast, our work delves directly into those aspects, emphasizing modularity and task-flexibility and unlocking direct access to the internal dynamics of the induction process.

-DecNefLab explicitly considers the methodological constraints of neuroimaging-based decoding.
-By computing the classifier’s output $p(y=y^{\star} \mid x)$ from observable proxies $x$ (analogous to fMRI data), we can test the validity of the \textit{decoder’s dictum}: the assumption that successful external decoding reflects the functional use of information by the brain \cite{deWit2016neuroimaging}.
-DecNefLab circumvents this issue by decoupling the experimenter's perspective from the true latent dynamics $z$, allowing direct assessment of whether maximizing $p(y=y^{\star} \mid x)$ genuinely drives regulation toward the desired cognitive state $z^{\star}$.
-This capability enables analysis of causal, rather than merely correlational, relationships between feedback and mental representations or cognitive state changes.\\
+DecNefSimulator explicitly considers the methodological constraints of neuroimaging-based decoding.
+By computing the classifier's output $p(y=y^{\star} \mid x)$ from observable proxies $x$ (analogous to fMRI data), we can test the validity of the \textit{decoder's dictum}: the assumption that successful external decoding reflects the functional use of information by the brain~\cite{deWit2016neuroimaging}.
+Unlike empirical DecNef experiments, where the true cognitive state remains hidden, DecNefSimulator decouples the experimenter's perspective from the latent dynamics $z$, allowing direct assessment of whether maximizing $p(y=y^{\star} \mid x)$ genuinely drives regulation toward the desired cognitive state $z^{\star}$.
+Consequently, the framework enables analysis of causal, rather than merely correlational, relationships between feedback and cognitive state changes.